 John F. Kennedy executive order stored in box numbered 283 6/21/21.
 CLB

 The following items are missing, all of which were described in a previous finding aid as "shelved at beginning of collection": 1 box of academic hoods (6 hoods and 1 cap), 10 oversized plaques, 15 oversized framed items, and unspecified "Awards."

 One of the most influential yet inconspicuous leaders of the Civil Rights Movement, Whitney M. Young, Jr. was born in Lincoln Ridge, Kentucky, on July 31, 1921.
 Young spent his childhood on the campus of the Lincoln Institute, an all-black boarding school where his father worked as a teacher and later served as principal.
 Young attended Kentucky State Industrial College and received a bachelor of science degree at the age of twenty.

-While head of the NUL, Young acted as a close advisor to Presidents Kennedy, Johnson while lobbying corporate leaders like Henry Ford, Jr. to hire more black workers.
+While head of the NUL, Young acted as a close advisor to Presidents Kennedy and Johnson while lobbying corporate leaders like Henry Ford, Jr. to hire more Black workers.
 The Domestic Marshall Plan he helped to develop and pushed to the front of the NUL's official agenda influenced the social programs of Johnson's Great Society, particularly the War on Poverty.
-Young's ability to maintain cordial relations with the Nixon administration despite the President's hostility to the civil rights movement is a tribute to his flexibility, and he ultimately prevailed upon Nixon to allow established black agencies in America's inner cities to administer some federal urban relief projects.
+Young's ability to maintain cordial relations with the Nixon administration despite the President's hostility to the civil rights movement is a tribute to his flexibility, and he ultimately prevailed upon Nixon to allow established Black agencies in America's inner cities to administer some federal urban relief projects.